mathis2001/GitDiscloser/README.md

 -s github search (you can only put target.com or use dorks like "language:python target.com")

+-f find possible secrets with a wordlist

 -k search for a specific keyword (passwd, password, token, api_token, secret, private, ldap...)

--u search for urls in files (useful to get a larger attack surface)
+-u search for urls in files (useful to get endpoints and a larger attack surface)
 ```
 ## Configuration: